-Sometimes the thoughts and feelings you have require outside help.
+Sometimes the thoughts and feelings you have to require outside help.
 There are some versions of therapy that directly address people who struggle with behavioral issues.
 This kind of therapy can provide you with support and guidance to learn coping mechanisms and ways to find happiness despite a personality disorder or other mental health challenges.
 Learn more in this article about Dialectical Behavioral Therapy.

 Conflict and complex emotions are hard for all people, but some people are more susceptible to these issues and are turning to DBT therapy for help.
-DBT stands for dialectical behavioral therapy, and it is an intensive therapy people who have high emotional responses that inhibit normal functions.
+DBT stands for dialectical behavioral therapy, and it is an intensive therapy for people who have high emotional responses that inhibit normal functions.
 DBT helps them accept and control their behavior as it is in the moment.
 To further break it down, dialectic is analytical reasoning that pursues knowledge and truth in conflicts between two or more people.

 There are four key elements of DBT which are used to manage painful emotions and help decrease relationship conflicts.
 These elements include:

 Managing difficult emotions and regulating the conditions that cause them are essential to DBT.
-This form of therapy can help people who have mental health issues, emotional and behavioral illnesses, behavioral conditions and anxiety disorders.
+This form of therapy can help people who have mental health issues, emotional and behavioral illnesses, behavioral conditions, and anxiety disorders.
 Some of these conditions include:

-DBT can also be used for learning disabilities such as attention deficit hyperactivity disorder (ADHD), short-term and long-term memory issues, executive functioning problems, non-verbal learning disorder (NLD), language processing disorder and dyslexia.
+DBT can also be used for learning disabilities such as attention deficit hyperactivity disorder (ADHD), short-term and long-term memory issues, executive functioning problems, non-verbal learning disorder (NLD), language processing disorder, and dyslexia.
 This type of therapy can be useful in children as young as toddler age to the elderly.

 Rather than teaching you to avoid or eliminate challenges, DBT helps you cope with challenges.
 Certain feelings and emotions are unavoidable and it may be best to deal with them rather than trying to make them go away.
 Accepting that you will have strong emotions and feelings can empower you to work through them and establish better thought and emotional patterns.